ruthgrace/ruth_unifrac_workshop/README.md

 ![Unweighted UniFrac](images_for_README/unifrac.png)

-To calculate unweighted UniFrac, you take the branches of the phylogenetic tree that are not shared between the two samples and and divide that by the total branch lengths.
+To calculate unweighted UniFrac, you take the branches of the phylogenetic tree that are not shared between the two samples and and divide that by the total branch lengths. ** Note that you should rarefy your data to the same sequencing depth for unweighted UnIFrac **

 ### Weighted UniFrac